10 Steps to Create Google AdWords Campaign From Scratch

 Negative Keywords: You may use negative keywords to prevent particular phrases from activating your advertisements.

-Step No 10: Optimize Your Adwords Campaign
+10. Optimize Your Adwords Campaign

 This is a step that you will need to perform to stay on top of your game constantly.
 Some areas that need this optimization include; * Keyword Bids: Continue to increase your bids if your keywords are profitable and you aren't ranked #1.
 If not, you'll have to lower your bids or stop bidding on the keyword altogether.